-After each session, you will have 24 hours to post a (200 words max) response to the week's reading or content seen in class, in the class discussion forum on blackboard.
-Your response can be a comment, a response to one your colleagues comments, to share an additional resource, or in the form of additional questions you may have.
-Participation in the discussion forum does not need to be on a weekly basis, students should at least post 10 responses over the semester.
-Posting in the discussion forum will be required for students who miss a session.
+After each session, you will have 24 hours to post a (200 words max) critical response to the week's reading and lecture in the class discussion forum on blackboard.
+Your response must be original and directly related to the topics of the week.
+Please do not summarize what was read or discussed in class.
+Your post can also be an opportunity to share additional information, resources, or in the form of questions you may have.
+Participation in the discussion forum does not need to be on a weekly basis.
+However, students should post 10 responses, spread out over the semester.
+Two responses in one single thread will be considered as one.

-Quizzes (30%)
+Quizzes (35%)

 There will be four short quizzes over the semester.
 The quizzes will be multiple choice and will cover the material in the textbook and class discussions.
-They will be accessible on Blackboard for over a period of 24 hours.
+They will be accessible on Blackboard for over a period of 48 hours.
 Students who miss a quiz due to specific circumstances will have the possibility to ask for an exceptional re-opening of the quiz.